* Advanced Chemistry Revision EQUILIBRIUM 5.6 Definition, examples Kb, pKb, Kw weak base calculations Doc B

 • pKb = 14 - 4.62 = 9.38

-• A relatively high pKb value means a very weak base and a stronger conjugate acid (lower pKa) and perhaps the 'weakness' of the base is best appreciated if the value of Kb is worked out.
+• A relatively high pKb value means a very weak base and a stronger conjugate acid (relatively low pKa), but the 'weakness' of the base is best appreciated by students if the value of Kb is worked out.

 • Kb = 10-9.38 = 4.17 x 10-10 mol dm-3